sergeylunev/sublimated-symfony/README.md

 - add some screencasts to illustrate how it works
 - jump between entity and repository classes
 - working with symfony commands
+- jump from inline in twig template to another template or to action/controller